flaing/meteor-phonegap/README.md

     keytool -validity 9125 -sigalg MD5withRSA -keyalg RSA -keysize 1024 -genkey -v -alias YOURALIAS -keystore release-key.keystore

-The rest of the steps can be handled by `signapk.sh`.
+The rest of the steps can be handled by `signapk.sh`, which takes YOURALIAS as an argument.

 After signin you're ready for uploading to